tomezard/SOES1015/README.md

 # SOES1015
-Dependencies and data for SOES1015.
+Data sets and package dependencies for my SOES1015 Data Literacy and Analysis module at the University of Southampton.